zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/migration/migration.md

     </copy>
     ```

 2. Again, you will be prompted for different passwords for different components.
-Please copy the password above an enter it for every prompt:
+Please copy the password above an enter it for every prompt, except for the Token prompt, for the Token prompt please enter the Token you created and saved before:

     ```
     <copy>